-Undercroft Montessori School is a nonprofit corporation owned by all parents of students presently enrolled in the school.
-The board of directors is the policy making body of the school corporation.
+Undercroft Montessori School is a nonprofit corporation whose membership consists of the Directors of the corporation and all persons having a child presently enrolled in the school.
+The Board of Directors is the policy-making body of the school corporation.
 Board members are elected at the Annual Corporation Meeting each April to serve the school for a two-year term of office.
 Members of the board of directors may or may not be parents of students enrolled at the school.

-See organization chart on page 4.
+See organization chart on page 5.